zyedidia/micro/runtime/plugins/comment/help/comment.md

 # Comment Plugin

 The comment plugin provides auto commenting/uncommenting.
-The default binding to comment/uncomment a line is `Alt-/`, but you can easily modify that in your `bindings.json` file:
+The default binding to comment/uncomment a line is `Alt-/` and `CtrlUnderscore`, which is equivalent in most terminals to `Ctrl-/`.
+You can easily modify that in your `bindings.json`
+file:

 ```json
 {